 - a cumulative 2.0 grade point average (GPA) for any college work attempted; and - completed any required remedial and/or developmental courses.
+(An applicant may be tentatively accepted if he/she is in the process of taking remedial/developmental coursework which will be completed by the end of the spring semester prior to entry in the subsequent fall semester.)

 Final selection criteria are based on a points system with designated points assigned for scores/grades earned and for courses completed.
-The system consists of 1,000 possible points distributed among three selection categories: RNEE--500 points; cumulative GPA--300; and selected courses attempted--50 points each for BIO 141, 231, 271, and 272.
+The system consists of 1,000 possible points distributed among three selection categories: RNEE-500 points; cumulative GPA--300; and selected courses attempted--50 points each for BIO 141, 231, 271, and 272.
 The selection categories are weighted by the following percentages:

-RNEE 00 50%
+RNEE 50%

-Cumulative GPA ٠ 1 ÷ · ÷ 30%
+Cumulative GPA 30%

-Selected Courses Complete d Ċ, ı. œ , , 20%
+Selected Courses Completed 20%

 (BIO 141, 231, 271, 272)